MicrosoftDocs/win32/desktop-src/uxguide/mess-confirm.md

 However, if the confirmation is from a long-running task and may display well after the task started, always use the command or feature to clearly identify the context.

--   **Don't use the title to explain what to do in the dialog**—that's the purpose of the main instruction.
+-   **Don't use the title to explain what to do in the dialog** that's the purpose of the main instruction.
 -   If it adds clarity, start the title with the word Confirm.
 -   **For risky action confirmations, you may add the name of the object involved for extra emphasis.**